 - After every release and build of bug fixes, it’s difficult to determine the frequency of regression tests.

 It is one of the important parts of testing that helps in delivering a quality product.
-It makes sure that if there is any change in the code it won’t affect any existing code or the functionality.
-It is mainly done through the automation tools only as manually it will take a lot of time and effort to complete.
-The tool is mainly selected based on the requirement of the project and tool should have the ability to update the test cases as well.
+It makes sure that if there is any change in the code, it won’t affect any existing code or the functionality.
+It is mainly done through the automation tools only as manually; it will take a lot of time and effort to complete.
+The tool is mainly selected based on the requirement of the project, and the tool should have the ability to update the test cases as well.